 Making edibles – basics, methods & the most important basic recipes

-This page is your introduction to Max Buechse edibles knowledge: what edibles are, why the base is crucial, How the effects and dosage work – plus direct links to basic recipes and in-depth articles.
+This is your introduction to Max Buechse edibles knowledge: what edibles are, why the base is crucial, How the effects and dosage work – plus direct links to basic recipes and the appropriate bases and ingredients.

 Basic recipes (directly)